jngrb/openproject-openshift/README.md

 oc expose dc memcached --port 11211
 ```

+If the OpenProject pod is to be deployed only on selected nodes, apply the node selector also to the Memcached deployment (here, we use the node selector 'appclass=main').

 ### 2 Deploy OpenProject Initializer

 For initialization, the OpenProject container must run as root.
 Hence, enable this feature for the projects default service account: